Aman-Kant/websocket-chat-app/README.md

-Here’s a sample README for your WebSocket chat application project with the access URL included:

----

 # WebSocket Chat Application

 This is a WebSocket-based real-time chat application built using **Spring Boot**, **SockJS**, and **STOMP**.
 It allows multiple users to join and send messages in real-time.